President Bouteflika expected to return to Algeria on Sunday amid protests

 Algerians packed central Algiers to capacity on Friday in the biggest protests in the capital in 28 years.
 Security forces detained 195 people, state television said, citing offences such as looting.

-Additional reporting by Abdelaziz Boumzar in Algiers, Tom Miles and Marina Depetris in Geneva; Writing by Michael Georgy; Editing by Janet Lawrence
+Additional reporting by Abdelaziz Boumzar in Algiers, Tom Miles, Marina Depetris and Denis Balibouse in Geneva; Writing by Michael Georgy; Editing by Janet Lawrence